lgeurts/lgeurts.github.io/_posts/2018-06-29-introduction-to-artificial-intelligence.md

 In a ***unsupervised*** learning scenario, we don't have any known label values in our training data set.

 We'll train the model by finding similarities between observations.
-Once we have trained the model, new observations are added to a group aka cluster of observations with akin characteristics.
+Once we have trained the model, new observations are added to a group (officially called cluster) of observations with akin characteristics.